 The agreed additional compensation of \$520,000 to each tribe for a total authorized amount of \$1,040,000 is based upon the mutually agreed value utilized in the original Letter of Agreement.
-The Managing Members authorized the First Amendment to the Muckleshoot Indian Tribe Agreement at the September 1, 2020 Managing Members meeting and is expected to be executed shortly.
-Upon authorization, the Amendment will be forwarded to the Suquamish Tribe for final approval and signature.

 C. BACKGROUND

 Terminal 5 began operating as a container terminal in 1964.
 Since that time, the Port of Seattle invested in significant environmental cleanup and facility improvements to consolidate properties and create a 182-acre international container terminal, which was completed in 1997.
 Until July 2014, the site was leased and operated by Eagle Marine Services, a subsidiary of American President Lines.